LED LIGHTING, WHITE RGB IP54

 What’s new?

-Recently, we have developed a new VIKING Lighting which allows to generate white and RGB light.
+We have recently developed a new VIKING Lighting, which allows us to generate white and RGB light.

-In addition the switches white and RBG light as well as plug and socket are in IP54.
+In addition, the switches are white, and the RBG light, plug, and socket are IP54.

 Why different light colors?

-The use of different light color is popular among military personnel.
+The use of different light colors is popular among military personnel.
 Usually, the defense forces use lamps with white light color.
-In order to secure comfortable work the lamp should produce natural light.
-The natural light is defined as natural white with light temperature 4000°K.
+To ensure comfortable work, the lamp should produce natural light.
+As you know, natural light is defined as natural white with a light temperature of 4000°K. More on color temperature in link https://en.wikipedia.org/wiki/Color_temperature

-Red light is primarily use as a night light.
+Red light is primarily used as a night light.
 A red light has been the traditional choice for retaining your night vision since before WWII.
-Since then the military settled on red as the best choice.
-Red light is often used in nighttime operations but makes blood detection difficult and diminishes depth perception and visual acuity.
+Since then, the military has settled on red as the best choice.
+Traditionally, red light is often used in nighttime operations.
+However, it makes blood detection difficult and diminishes depth perception and visual acuity.
 The human eye is less sensitive to longer wavelengths.
 Therefore, red light is chosen to preserve the night vision of the aircraft crew.
-Especially, while still allowing them to still see their instrument panels.
-Moreover, exposure to white light during the day can have positive effects, including boosting alertness and mood.
-Red light has no effect on the circadian clock, so you can use a dim red light at night.
+Significantly while still allowing them to see their instrument panels.
+Moreover, exposure to white light during the day can positively affect alertness and mood.
+Red light does not affect the circadian clock, so you can use a dim red light at night.

 Blue light is the only light that can cut through fog.
 This is why it is widely used for fog headlights.
-NVG colored LEDs are useful for military pilots.
-Also for those who have special equipment that is designed to work with NVG lights.
+NVG-colored LEDs are valid for military pilots.
+Moreover, for those with special equipment designed to work with NVG lights.

-Also it is important to underline that blue light is good for night vision goggles.
-Please bear in mind that red light causes a massive glare when under night vision goggles.
-Therefore, along with white light military will also use green light for the same reason especially in aviation.
+Blue LEDs are often used for night-time map reading.
+However, the blue LEDs are valid for pilots and other personnel who need to read maps at night.
+Also, it is essential to underline that blue light is suitable for night vision goggles.
+Remember that red light causes a massive glare when under night vision goggles.
+Therefore, along with white light, the military will use green light for the same reason, especially in aviation.

-As we mentioned earlier, a red light has been used for decades by defense forces.
-The military chosen on red as the best choice.
+As we mentioned earlier, defense forces have used red light for decades.
+The military chose red as the best choice.

 Recently, there has been a move to green and blue-green light.
-Again caused in large part by the military’s change to green.
+Again, this was primarily caused by the military’s change to green.

-The reason behind is that it has been primarily motivated by the increased use of night vision equipment.
+Primarily, this is because it has been motivated by the increased use of night vision equipment.

-As it turns out, green light also offers some advantages over red as a means to retain night vision capability.
+As it turns out, green light offers some advantages over red in retaining night vision capability.

 Red or green light?

-You must know that the total brightness, or illumination level, of the light has the biggest impact on night vision.
-The less significant effect retention than does the choice of red or green in normal conditions.
-However, for defense sector it becomes more complex.
+You must know that the light’s total brightness, or illumination level, has the biggest impact on night vision.
+In normal conditions, retention has a less significant effect than the alternative of red or green.
+However, for the defense sector, it becomes more complex.

-Human eyes are more receptive to green light.
+Interestingly, human eyes are more receptive to green light.
 People gain better visual acuity at lower light levels than when using red light.
-Green light color also allows for differentiation between colors that red does not.
+Apart from that, green light color allows for differentiation between colors that red does not.

-For example, on aviation charts the magenta color is used.
-The charts readily readable under green light, which will not always be the case with red.
+For example, aviation charts use magenta.
+The charts are readily readable under green light, which is not always true with red.

-Both reasons contribute to the fact that pilots and many others generally seem to prefer green over red, it simply makes it easier to see and read in the dark cockpit.
+Both reasons contribute to the fact that pilots and many others prefer green over red.
+Because it simply makes it easier to see and read in the dark cockpit.

-Ideally, you want to use only as bright a light, red or green, as is necessary to perform your chores and no more.
-However, if you have a brighter light than you actually need, a brighter green light will generally have a more negative effect than an equally bright red light.
-Green or blue-green has a greater capacity to adversely effect night vision because the eye is about 100 times more sensitive to these colors, so even moderately too bright light can have a serious deleterious effect.
+Ideally, you want to use only bright light, red or green, as necessary to perform your chores.
+Assume that you have a brighter light than you need a green light and a red light.
+A brighter green light will generally have a more negative effect than an equally bright red light.

 RGB light lamp